lorrli274/next/courses/community/Google-s Python Class/lessons/Python Strings/05-i18n Strings (Unicode).md

 A unicode string is a different type of object from regular `str` string, but the unicode string is compatible.
 The various libraries such as regular expressions work correctly if passed a unicode string instead of a regular string.

-info> A unicode string and the refulat `str` string share a common superclass `basestring`
+info> A unicode string and the `str` string share a common superclass `basestring`.

-To convert a unicode string to bytes with an encoding such as `utf-8`, call the `ustring.encode` (`utf-8`) method on the unicode string.
+To convert a unicode string to bytes with an encoding such as `utf-8`, call the `ustring.encode('utf-8')` method on the unicode string.
 Going the other direction, the unicode function converts encoded plain bytes to a unicode string:

 ```python
 ## (ustring from above contains a unicode string)